thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 * [Application Persistent Client](#persistent-application-client): The message is published to dedicated Application Kafka topic.

-Once the appropriate handling route is determined and done for each subscriber, the message is passed to Netty, which manages the actual network transmission, ensuring the message is delivered to the appropriate clients.
+Once the appropriate handling route is determined and done for each subscriber, the message is passed to Netty, which manages the actual network transmission, ensuring the message is delivered to the appropriate online clients.

 #### Subscriptions Trie

 The Trie data structure is highly efficient for fast lookups due to its hierarchical organization and prefix-based matching.
-It allows for quick identification of matching topics by storing common prefixes only once, which minimizes search space and reduces memory usage
+It allows for quick identification of matching topics by storing common prefixes only once, which minimizes search space and reduces memory usage.
 Its predictable time complexity, which depends on the length of the topic rather than the number of topics, ensures consistent and fast lookups even in large-scale environments with millions of subscriptions.

 Within TBMQ, all client subscriptions are consumed from a Kafka topic and stored in a Trie data structure in the memory.